atomjoy/apilogin-panel/README.md

 ## Translations

-If the translations were not loaded automatically
+If the translations were not loaded automatically.

 ```sh
 # create app/lang translations